 - Become financially free within the next three years

-Like the goals listed above, your financial goals should be SMART – specific, measurable, achievable, and time-based.
+Like the goals listed above, your financial goals should be SMART – specific, measurable, achievable, realistic and time-based.
 They should also be meaningful and relevant to you and where you want to be in the future.

 It’s also worth setting short-term, mid-term, and long-term goals in order to stay on track with your financial targets.

 6 powerful reasons why setting financial goals is important

 Establishing financial goals is an essential step towards money success, stability and security.
 Therefore, it’s no wonder setting goals is one of the main success habits that self-made millionaires swear by.
 When you decide how you’re going to manage your money to achieve the life you want, you begin to align your actions with your goals.
 This is how you set your actions in motion toward a specific outcome.

 To further understand the importance of financial goals, here are seven reasons why you should set goals and how they’ll help you achieve success.